Rahul-0108/namaste-javascript-notes/notes/season-2/lecture-06.md

 ## `this` inside arrow function

-Arrow function doesn't have their own `this` value, they take the value from enclosing lexical context.
+Arrow function doesn't have their own `this` value, they take/retain the value of the enclosing lexical context.

 ```js
 const obj = {